hadiaqaiser/network-automation-project/README.md

-# Network Systems & Administration CA Project
+# Network and Systems Administration CA Project

 ## What this project does
 - Creates an EC2 server in AWS using Terraform (Infrastructure as Code).